JacksonO123/lampjs/lib/README.md

 For doing things like looping over a reactive array, you need to use the `reactive` api.
 This api works but it kinda defeats the purpose of fine grain reactivity when more than one state variables are provided.
 Hard to get around this without a compiler.

+There is a known memory leak when creating state in components that are unmounted and remounted.
+LampJS does not have a state cleanup cycle for unmounted components.
+Might implement this later.

 _By Jackson Otto_